Kasen96/ReSRW/README.md

 * Read/write block size equal to the size of a single record in the file, that is a floating point number.
 * gcc compiler optimization turned off

+# LICENSE

+GLWT(Good Luck With That) Public License